Paradise Hotel 51

 Twilight Syndrome 2’s unnamed protagonist would eventually appear as Yuri Ando in Reunion

-The cryptic cliffhanger ending of Moonlight Syndrome would not remain without a follow-up however; Its story was continued in Grasshopper Manufacture’s first game, The Silver Case, released in October 1999.
+The cryptic cliffhanger ending of Moonlight Syndrome would not remain without a follow-up however; its story was continued in Grasshopper Manufacture’s first game, The Silver Case, released in October 1999.

 Yuuyami Doori Tankentai